This Is How Breastfeeding Helps Your Baby Grow Up Healthy

 Breast milk delivers optimal nutrition

-The first type of milk that new moms produce after birth, a thick, yellow-tinted, high protein fluid called colostrum, helps develop newborns’ digestive tracts.
-Then, a few days after birth, your breasts begin to supply the milk you’re likely more used to seeing—the milk that will continue to lay the foundation for your baby’s well-being.
+The first type of milk that new parents produce beginning around week 12-18 in pregnancy is a thick, yellow-tinted protein called colostrum, which is packed with vitamins and nutrients.
+A few days after birth, your breasts begin to transition to mature milk you’re likely more used to seeing — more white in color and higher in volume, the milk that will continue to lay the foundation for your baby’s well-being.

 Builds your baby’s immunity

 Breast milk contains essential antibodies that can help your little one fight off viruses and bacteria.
 Babies who are not breastfed have a higher risk of developing health issues like diarrhea and infection.
-As always, check with your healthcare provider or Internationally Board-Certified Lactation Consultant for tailored assistance as you and your little one navigate the ins and outs of early feedings.
+As always, check with your International Board Certified Lactation Consultant (IBCLC) for tailored assistance as you and your little one navigate early feedings — as well as any concerns about your milk production.

 Wards off childhood disease

-Your milk can help protect your baby from respiratory tract infections, as well as ear infections.
-Nursing can also aid prevention of gastrointestinal illnesses, food allergies, asthma, and diabetes.
-Remarkably, babies who are exclusively breastfed until two months of age or older have been found to experience a 73% lower risk of contracting Sudden Infant Death Syndrome or SIDS, and babies who are breastfed for six months or more are 19% less vulnerable to childhood leukemia
+Your milk can help protect your baby from respiratory tract infections as well as ear infections.
+Breastfeeding can also aid prevention of gastrointestinal illnesses, food allergies, asthma, and diabetes.
+Remarkably, babies who are exclusively breastfed until two months of age or older have been found to experience a 73% lower risk of sudden infant death syndrome or SIDS.
+Babies who are breastfed for six months or more are 19% less vulnerable to childhood leukemia.

 Promotes healthy weight gain

-Breastfed babies may have an easier time learning to eat intuitively—from day one, they self-regulate their milk consumption, and practice eating only until they’re satisfied.
+Breastfed babies may have an easier time learning to eat intuitively.
+From day one, they self-regulate their milk consumption, and practice eating only until they’re satisfied.
 Babies fed breast milk may also develop higher amounts of healthy gut bacteria, as well as the hormone leptin, both of which can help regulate fat storage throughout life.
+Many breast milk substitutes contain cow’s milk or added sugars, which can negatively affect your child’s weight.

 May enhance your baby’s brain function

 Not only do the nutrients in breastmilk allow for optimal infant brain development, the physical intimacy and connection associated with nursing may also contribute to your baby’s cognitive skills.
-Plus, the shapes babies make with their mouths while breastfeeding lead to enhanced oral development, and make them less likely to require speech therapy when they’re older.
+Plus, the oral-motor function used when breastfeeding leads to enhanced oral development.
+This can help them hit key developmental milestones and make them less likely to require speech therapy when they’re older.

-Ultimately, breastfeeding for any length of time is good for your baby in myriad ways.
-If you do decide to breastfeed, Lactation Network can connect you to an Internationally Board-Certified Lactation Consultant for a free 90-minute session, and deliver a breast pump to your door at no out-of-pocket cost to you.
+Ultimately, breastfeeding for any length of time is good for your baby in a myriad of ways.
+If you do decide to breastfeed, The Lactation Network can connect you to an IBCLC for a consultation covered under your insurance and provide access to a breast pump through our trusted marketplace partners.

 You have options.
-And with the support of our dedicated lactation consultants, you’ve totally got this.
+And with the support of our dedicated, expert lactation consultants, you’ve totally got this.